KYVENetwork/docs/validators/protocol-node.md

 $AR.
 You can exchange them on traditional exchanges like [Binance](https://www.binance.com/en).
 We would recommend an amount of ~1$AR which is more than enough.

+In order to read in the wallet simply add the flag `--storage-priv "$(cat /path/to/arweave.json)"` later once the node gets started.

 #### Setting up a Bundlr wallet

 Bundlr is a layer 2 solution for Arweave, bundling transactions and therefore making it much more scalable